rakhishov/Library_Management_System/README.md

 # Library_Management_System
-Final Project of Proramming for Engineers course
+Final Project of Programming for Engineers course made in teams of 4.
+Date: November 2019